gangwug/preOslops/README.md

 CYCLOPS could be found from the GitHub page of Dr. [Ron C. Anafi](https://github.com/ranafi).

 This repository contains the revised CYCLOPS pipleline that was developed to order ~300 human epidermis samples published on [PNAS](https://www.pnas.org/content/115/48/12313.long) (Wu G., et al., Population-level rhythms in human skin with implications for circadian medicine.
 Proc Natl Acad Sci U S A. 2018.
 115(48):12313-12318).
-It was furter improved to order more human epidermis and dermis samples collected from different body sites published on [Genome Medicine](https://link.springer.com/article/10.1186/s13073-020-00768-9).
+It was furter improved to order more human epidermis and dermis samples collected from different body sites published on [Genome Medicine](https://link.springer.com/article/10.1186/s13073-020-00768-9) (Wu G., et al., A population-based gene expression signature of molecular clock phase from a single epidermal sample.
+Genome Med.
+2020.
+12(1):73. doi: 10.1186/s13073-020-00768-9).

 ## Files